-Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your visitors and better for search engines too.
+Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your site readers and better for search engines too.

 Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the overall topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to site readers and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your site users and search engines)

-Now, when new posts get published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The site used in the example above has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up search engine-friendly URLs, see this tutorial: How To Change WordPress Permalinks
+Note: The site used in the example above has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+To learn how to set up search engine-friendly URLs on your site, go here: Configuring Your WordPress Permalinks

 Let’s take a look at some of the additional features of categories:

-Every post in WordPress must be published under one or more categories.
-This means that you can assign multiple categories to a post …
+Posts in WordPress must be filed under one or more categories.
+WordPress allows you to assign multiple categories to a post …

 Posts are grouped together into categories, making it easier for visitors to find related content.